KnightBytePy/Data-Science-Portfolio/Dockerfile/README.md

-This is for replicating my virtual enviroment.
+This is for replicating my virtual enviroment while i'm on the road.